menderbug/wormpowers/Characters/Ingenue.md

 Ingenue can also change her personality into her target's 'ideal woman' which makes manipulating them easier.
 It is also possible she could see a person's abilities like Chevalier could, if in a more detailed and specific way.

-Reliable application of power requires physical contact, though this limitation was later removed by Teacher
+Reliable application of power requires physical contact, though this limitation is later removed by Teacher